Mailing List Management

 Please note that all CUMC users must contact the CUMC IT Support Desk to request a mailing list.
 Please visit the CUMC mailing list webpage for more information.

 LionMail Groups are the Columbia implementation of Google Groups.
 Administrators manage membership using the Grouper groups web application instead of the Google Groups app.
 Administrators can moderate who may send emails to LionMail Groups by assigning privileges in the Grouper app.
+All other mailing list settings (posting permissions, moderation, etc.) are still controlled by the LionMail Groups application.

 LionMail Groups are good for larger groups and ideal for sharing files using LionMail Drive.
 Users without Gmail or a columbia.edu email address may be added as members to LionMail groups.